Before you start writing a cover letter, the best way to prepare is to check out examples of good cover letters.

 The second paragraph of your cover letter should respond directly to the job description written by the hiring manager.
 Describe how your previous job experiences, skills, and abilities will help you meet the company’s needs.
 To make that easier, you should include exact words and phrases from the job descriptions in your cover letter.

 - You can include a bulleted list of your accomplishments

-To go even further, do some research about the company, and find out what their current activities and goals are.
+- Do some research about the company and find out what their current activities and goals are.

 Thank you so much for your time and consideration.

 Why this is a good example of a cover letter